 To add slider control select Controls > Slider

 Integrating our new shiny control with our plane will be unexpectedly easy.
-Modify first line of imgPlane OnSelect() function to this (SpeedSlider is the name of my slider):
+Modify the first line of imgPlane OnSelect() function to this (SpeedSlider is the name of my slider):

-You deserve a break, use it: fresh your mind, eat some peanuts (good for your brain) and once you ready come back to continue animation project – there is still some work to be done.
+You deserve a break, use it: fresh your mind, eat some peanuts (good for your brain) and once you are ready come back to continue the animation project – there is still some work to be done.

 Add rotation on U-turns

-Using gif or video controls slipped through my mind but I quickly kill those ideas – I wanted to have control over rotation speed of the plane which both controls cannot provide.
+Using gif or video controls slipped through my mind but I quickly kill those ideas – I wanted to have control over the rotation speed of the plane which both controls cannot provide.

-Using pure math to compute movement of the image by the circle was also not an option because it will only simulate the movement and not the rotation.
+Using pure math to compute the movement of the image by the circle was also not an option because it will only simulate the movement and not the rotation.

 But before we start implementing, let’s plan our work – it’s very important to follow the plan.